jpreecedev/developerhandbook/src/pages/managing-state-modern-react-web-applications/index.md

 ### Any many, many more

 There are other state management tools available, such as MobX and Unstated.
-There is a comprehensive list on Hackernoon, (The React State Museum)[https://hackernoon.com/the-react-state-museum-a278c726315].
+There is a comprehensive list on Hackernoon, [The React State Museum](https://hackernoon.com/the-react-state-museum-a278c726315).

 ## Which state management tool should I choose?